VedantMalgundkar/Ai_LG_remote/README.md

 We are scaling down image coordinates so that it becomes easy to train this preprocessed data to tensorflow keras model.

-### This video will give us the idea about preprocessing step.
+### This video will give us the idea about preprocessing step
 https://github.com/VedantMalgundkar/LG_Ai_remote/assets/129035372/186fa1b3-6a95-48da-ada6-549df8ef93c2